- Coaching in most genres – especially classical voice and music theatre

 - For those requiring non-ongoing session/s - for example, to prepare for an audition - a casual fee will apply.
 Lessons will be invoiced in advance and must be paid for at the time they are booked, so as to ensure a commitment to preparing for and attending the session.

-- When taking on new students for individual training/coaching, voice students are required to firstly attend one or two sessions with Beth Atkins (speech pathologist and Estill Voice Training (TM) Certified Master Teacher), or with a similar specialist.
-They will reinforce an understanding of vocal health, particularly from the standpoint of a speech and voice therapist, and give the student a screening for any risk factors.
+- When taking on new students for individual training/coaching, voice students are required to firstly attend one or two sessions with Beth Atkins (speech pathologist and Estill Voice Training (TM) Certified Master Teacher).
+Beth will reinforce an understanding of vocal health, particularly from the standpoint of a speech and voice therapist, and give the student a screening for any risk factors.

 - On enrolling in the studio, we look closely at what types of physical activity new voice students are participating in, to ensure a level of commitment to the bodywork required to support good speech and singing technique.
 Students will be encouraged to take up recommended activities, if they aren’t already participating in them.
 These conditions are in place so that we can focus on musical and vocal training, rather than on correcting poor physical habits, and to build up the general level of awareness around vocal and physical health for singers and actors.

 - Studio concerts are held each year, at which all students perform.
-These concerts are in the form of an open class, and are very important for all students - at every level.
-These concerts are now open to the general public.
+These concerts are very important for all students - at every level, and are now open to the general public.

 - We do not subscribe to the concepts of 'talents' and 'gifts' in our practice.